 The formulation below may be viewed as a stochastic extension to the deterministic multi-type SEIR model, using diffusion processes for the coefficients $\beta^{\alpha\alpha'}_{t}$ in \eqref{eq:transmission_matrix_process}, driven by independent Brownian motions

-with volatilities $\sigma^{\alpha\alpha'}_x$, corresponding to the case of little information on the shape of $\beta^{\alpha\alpha'}_{t}$.
-The volatility $\sigma^{\alpha\alpha'}_x$ plays the role of the regularizing factor: higher values of $\sigma^{\alpha\alpha'}_x$ lead to greater changes in $\beta^{\alpha\alpha'}_{t}$.
+with volatilities $\sigma_{\alpha\alpha'}$, where $W^{\alpha\alpha'}$ is a standard Brownian motion.
+The volatility $\sigma_{\alpha\alpha'}$ plays the role of the regularizing factor: higher values of $\sigma_{\alpha\alpha'}$ lead to greater changes in $\beta^{\alpha\alpha'}_{t}$.
 The exponential transformation avoids negative values which have no biological meaning \citep{dureau, cazelles}.
 A major advantage of considering a diffusion process for modeling $\beta^{\alpha\alpha'}_{t}$ is its ability to capture and quantify the randomness of the underlying transmission dynamics, which is particularly useful when the dynamics are not completely understood.
 The diffusion process accounts for fluctuations in transmission that are influenced by non-modeled phenomena, such as new variants, mask-wearing propensity, etc. The diffusion process also allows for capturing the effect of unknown extrinsic factors on the age-stratified force of infection, for monitoring of the temporal evolution of the age-specific transmission rate without the implicit inclusion of external variables and for tackling non-stationarity in the data.

-We propose a diffusion-driven multi-type latent transmission model which assigns independent Brownian motions to $\log(\beta^{11}_{t}), \log(\beta^{22}_{t}), \ldots, \log(\beta^{AA}_{t})$ with respective age-stratified volatility parameters $\sigma_{x,\alpha}, \alpha \in \{1,\ldots,A\}$, for reasons of parsimony and interpretability.
+We propose a diffusion-driven multi-type latent transmission model which assigns independent Brownian motions to $\log(\beta^{11}_{t}), \log(\beta^{22}_{t}), \ldots, \log(\beta^{AA}_{t})$ with respective age-stratified volatility parameters $\sigma_{\alpha}, \alpha \in \{1,\ldots,A\}$, for reasons of parsimony and interpretability.
 The contact matrix is scaled by the age-stratified transmissibility in order to obtain the transmission rate matrix process

 under the assumption $\beta^{\alpha\alpha'}_t \equiv \beta^{\alpha\alpha}_t, \alpha \neq \alpha'$.
 Henceforth, we term the model in \eqref{eq:transm_rate_indep_bm} by MBM (standing for Multi Brownian Motion).
-The MBM model can also be viewed as factor analysis, offering dimension reduction from all the elements of the transmission rate matrix process to the Brownian motions $\beta_t^{\alpha\alpha}$ for $\alpha \in \{1,\ldots,A\}$.
-An appealing feature of this factor analysis representation is that it separates the contact matrix which reflects social components of the model and can be informed from survey data.
-We provide details on the formulation of the contact matrix in the Supplementary Material.
+The MBM model can offer dimension reduction from all the elements of the transmission rate matrix process to the Brownian motions $\beta_t^{\alpha\alpha}$ for $\alpha \in \{1,\ldots,A\}$.
+An appealing feature of this representation of the transmission rate matrix process is that it separates the contact matrix which reflects social components of the model and can be informed from survey data.